 I often say trying to find a therapist is a lot like dating.
 You’re looking for someone you can build an intimate relationship with (albeit professional), but it could take a long time to find the connection and the right fit.
 It can also involve “kissing a lot of frogs,” so to speak; but, when it works, it can be invaluable.

 A Guide - More Casual Than Therapy, More Qualified Than A Friend

 A Guide (or multiple Guides) feels more akin to finding a friend.
 We have a few different friends, with each person relating to different facets of our personalities and lives.
 You have complete confidentiality (similar to a therapist), but there is also a casualness in talking to Guide, on a peer-to-peer level, who gets you and knows first-hand what you’re going through.

 Ultimately, it’s up to you to choose your best path with the best well-being plan.
 And, it doesn’t have to be an either-or decision.
-There are a wide range of Guides with diverse backgrounds and experiences ready to relate - as they continue towards the mission of supporting a billion people within 15 years.
+There are a wide range of Guides with diverse backgrounds and experiences ready to relate, be by your side, and support you.

 Don't have LifeGuides at your organization?
 We'd love to show you the many benefits of our benefit - and how it works.
 Reach Out, Discover More!